Whole Foods, Safeway, Meijer, other brands of shrimp recalled in salmonella outbreak

 “As of (Friday), there are six clinical isolates from ill people that are genetic matches to the salmonella collected from the import sample,” the FDA said.
 “Five of the six ill people were interviewed to determine the foods they ate before becoming sick, and all five ill people report eating shrimp.”

 That shrimp is past expiration and no longer on shelves.
-Here’s the frozen, cooked, peeled and deveined shrimp that’s still within expiration and is being recalled.
+Here are the frozen, cooked, peeled and deveined shrimp that are still within expiration and being recalled.
+If you have them, either toss them out or return them to the store for a full refund.

 ▪ 365 (Whole Foods store brand), tail on — 2-pound pouch; code Nos.
 91AS/29HN/212B and 91AS/30HN/213; expiration dates 4/29/2022 and 4/30/2022.